jdb443/Burger/README.md

 ## Demo

 Enter or pick the burger you want and then eat it!
+[Here](https://jdb443-burger-app.herokuapp.com/) is the App!
 <img src="public/assets/images/Burger-App.png">

 ## Technology Used